miguelangelo78/Intel-Hex-Parser/README.md

 **More examples**:
 1. **`ihex myhex.hex --ob`** -> Convert from hex to binary 'myhex.bin'
 2. **`ihex -c myhex.bin --oh`** -> Convert again the generated binary into the previous hex file.

-* This will create a new file called a.hex which you should rename to whatever you want.
-The result is a total of 3 files joined together.
-* If you want to add more complexity, you can call the program multiple times, each call with different flags, which will allow you to make a complex and large hex file with a lot of information.